 Even if resolved in the Company's favor, litigation or other legal proceedings relating to intellectual property claims may cause the Company to incur significant expenses and could distract the Company's technical and management personnel from their normal responsibilities.
 In addition, there could be public announcements of the results of hearings, motions or other interim proceedings or developments and if securities analysts or investors perceive these results to be negative, it could have a substantial adverse effect on the price of the Company's common shares.
 Such litigation or proceedings could substantially increase the Company's operating losses and reduce the resources available for research and development activities.
-The Company may not have sufficient financial or other resources to adequately conduct such litigation or proceedings more effectively than it can because of their greater financial resources.
-Uncertainties resulting from the initiation and continuation of patent litigation or other proceedings could have a material adverse effect on the marketplace.
+The Company may not have sufficient financial or other resources to adequately conduct such litigation or proceedings.
+Some of the Company's competitors may be able to sustain the costs of such litigation or proceedings more effectively than it can because of their greater financial resources.
+Uncertainties resulting from the initiation and continuation of patent litigation or other proceedings could have a material adverse effect on the Company's ability to compete in the marketplace.